GorbagWallet/gorbag-wallet/README.md

 All tests focus on core business logic rather than UI components, ensuring the wallet's critical functions work reliably.
 The test suite includes 44 tests across 5 test suites, providing comprehensive coverage of the wallet's core functionality.

+Based on the coverage report, the tests provide significant coverage of the core logic files (especially `currency.ts` at ~74% coverage) while intentionally leaving UI components untested to focus on critical business logic.
+The overall project coverage is approximately 5%, which reflects the focus on core services rather than UI components.

 ### Contributing

 This project is open-source under the GPL v3 license.
 Contributions are welcome!
 Please feel free to submit pull requests or open issues to improve the wallet.